Guillaume-Vacelet/the-sneaker-project/app/server/flask/README.md

-# SAFECHECK FLASK APP
+# SAFECHECK FLASK SERVER APP

 This is the back-end application of the SafeCheck project.

-It has 3 parts :
+It has 3 parts:
-- :gear: Flask application, which links the two other parts and gives an API for the front-end.
+- :gear: Flask application, which links the two other parts and provides a REST API.
-- :brain: AI module
+- :brain: FastAI module
 - :file_cabinet: MongoDB database

-## Installs

-1 - Launch MongoDB

-  > mongod --dbpath ./data/db

-1.2 - You can now launch MongoDB Compass

-2 - Launch Flask app

-  > ./run
+## How to run the server

+Simply do:

+` docker-compose up --build `